Write your message

 Send citation to:

-Sobhani dargah A, Aliabadi M, Golmohamadi R, Farhadian M, Babamiri M, Mohammadjani Kumeleh S. The effect of tonal noise and irrelevant background speech on neurophysiological based on personality traits: An experimental study.
-Iran J Ergon 2025; 12 (4)
+Sobhani Dargah A, Aliabadi M, Golmohamadi R, Farhadian M, Babamiri M, Mohammadjani Kumeleh S. Effect of Tonal Noise and Irrelevant Background Speech on Neurophysiological Based on Personality Traits: An Experimental Study.
+Iran J Ergon 2025; 12 (4) :303-312

 URL: http://journal.iehfs.ir/article-1-1067-en.html

-Objectives: This study aimed to investigate the effect of tonal noise and background speech on neurophysiological parameters and noise annoyance based on personality characteristics.
+Objectives: The present study aimed to investigate the effect of tonal noise and background speech on neurophysiological parameters and noise annoyance based on personality characteristics.

-Results: Repeated measures ANOVA showed that the difference between the values of neurophysiological indices and noise annoyance in different noise exposure scenarios was significant (P<0.05).
+Results: Repeated measures analysis of variance (RMANOVA) indicated that the difference between the values of neurophysiological indices and noise annoyance in different noise exposure scenarios was significant (P<0.05).
 The effect of different tonal sound levels on galvanic skin response and noise annoyance was significant (P<0.05).
-Also, the effect of 65 dB tonal sound level and 55 dB speech sound level on the LF/HF index was reported to be significant (P<0.05).
+In addition, the effect of 65 dB tonal sound level and 55 dB speech sound level on the LF/HF index was reported to be significant (P<0.05).
 Also, the effect size of 1.919 in exposure to 65 dB tonal sound level had the highest value compared to other noise exposure scenarios for the noise annoyance variable.

 Conclusion: Exposure to different levels of tonal noise and irrelevant speech leads to disruption of individuals' neurophysiological parameters and noise annoyance in individuals regarding some of their characteristics and personality traits.